rxaviers/javascript-globalization/README.md

 assisted with many of the resource loading issues.

 Strengths
-- Based on CLDR data (largest and most extensive i18n repository).
+- Based on CLDR data (the most extensive i18n repository).
 - Consistency.
 Same results are obtained across browsers.
 - Provides a "shim" feature, which allows the native ECMA-402 implementation to be used when available.